AI Best Practices for the Workplace

 Now the team has not eliminated work.
 It has redistributed it.

-There are a lot of angles to this problem, and one common response from the AI crowd is “just use AI to review it.”
-I think there's some merit to that, but it's also incomplete.
-AI review can help catch issues faster, but it does not replace accountability, judgment, or shared team standards.
+One common response from the AI crowd is “just use AI to review it.”
+I think there's merit to that, but it's incomplete.

 What teams need is a set of norms for responsible AI usage in the workplace.
 Not to slow adoption down, but to make sure adoption actually improves the work instead of flooding the organization with faster, shinier garbage.